wesbos/es6-articles/06 - Arrow Functions Introduction.md

 sayMyName('Wes');
 ```

-The thing we need to know about that is it is an anonymous function and it will not give us very good stack traces.
+The thing we need to know about that is that it is an anonymous function and it will not give us very good stack traces.
 However, if you're not too concerned with that, then you can absolutely go ahead.